Substitution Principle and semidirect products: Languages over profinite alphabets

 where $s = h^*(u)$ and $t = h^*(v)$.
 Thus, if $\cV(A)$ is closed under quotients, then so is $(h^*)^{-1}(\cV(A))$.
 Therefore, we have: \begin{lemma} A language $L \subseteq Y^*$ belongs to $\cV(Y)$ if and only if there is a finite continuous quotient $h: Y \twoheadrightarrow A$ and a language $K \in \cV(A)$ such that $L = (h^*)^{-1}(K)$.
 Further, if $\cV$ is an lp-variety, then $\cV(Y)$ is a Boolean algebra closed under quotients by words of~$Y^*$. \end{lemma}

 \begin{remark} As we have seen above, every language over a profinite alphabet may be seen as a clopen subset of~$Y^*$.
 However, even when~$\cV$ is the full variety of languages, meaning that $\cV(A) = \cP(A^*)$ for every finite alphabet~$A$, the equality $\cV(Y) = \cl(Y^*)$ does not hold in general.
-For instance, if $Y = \N \cup \{\infty\}$ is the one-point compactification of~$\N$, we have $Y = \lim\limits_{\longleftarrow} \ \{h_i: \N \twoheadrightarrow \{0, 1, \dots, i\}\}_{i \in \N}$, where $h_i(j) = j$ for $j \in \{0, 1, \dots, j\}$, and $h_i(j) = i$ for $j \in \N_{> i} \cup \{\infty\}$.
+For instance, if $Y = \N \cup \{\infty\}$ is the one-point compactification of~$\N$, we have $Y = \lim\limits_{\longleftarrow} \ \{h_i: \N \twoheadrightarrow \{0, 1, \dots, i\}\}_{i \in \N}$, where $h_i(j) = j$ for $j \in \{0, 1, \dots, i\}$, and $h_i(j) = i$ for $j \in \N_{> i} \cup \{\infty\}$.
 Moreover, the set $L = \{0 1 2\dots i \mid i \in \N\}$ is a clopen subset of~$Y^*$ which does not belong to $\cV(Y)$.
 Indeed, by Lemma~\ref{l:4}, this is due to the fact that there is no finite continuous quotient~$h:Y \twoheadrightarrow A$ of~$Y$ so that $L$ belongs to $(h^*)^{-1}(\cP(A^*))$, as the preimage under~$h$ of every language over~$A$ necessarily contains some word with the letter~$\infty$. \end{remark}

 An interesting open question is then to provide a nice description of the dual space of $\cV(Y)$ for the full variety~$\cV$.
-This would provide the ``best'' ambiant space for studying languages over a profinite alphabet.
-Even though, we define a \emph{language over a profinite alphabet~$Y$} to be a clopen subset of~$Y^*$.
+This would provide the ``best'' ambient space for studying languages over a profinite alphabet.
+Lacking such a description, we will define a \emph{language over a profinite alphabet~$Y$} to be a clopen subset of~$Y^*$.
 Note that we have the following:

 \begin{proposition} Let $Y$ be a profinite set and $L\subseteq Y^*$.
-Then the following conditions are equivalent: \begin{enumerate} \item There exists $q\colon Y\twoheadrightarrow A$ finite continuous quotient with $L=(q^*)^{-1}(q^*[L])$; \item There exist $V_1,\dots, V_n$ a clopen partition of $Y$ such that, if $w\in L$, then there is $f:|w|\to n$ with
+Then the following conditions are equivalent: \begin{enumerate} \item There exists $q\colon Y\twoheadrightarrow A$ finite continuous quotient with $L=(q^*)^{-1}(q^*[L])$; \item There exist $V_0,\dots, V_{n-1}$ a clopen partition of $Y$ such that, if $w\in L$, then there is $f:|w|\to n$ with

-\item There exist $V_1,\dots, V_n$ clopen subsets of $Y$ such that, if $w\in L$, then there is $f:|w|\to n$ with
+\item There exist $V_0,\dots, V_{n -1}$ clopen subsets of $Y$ such that, if $w\in L$, then there is $f:|w|\to n$ with

 \end{enumerate} \end{proposition}